 - Quarantine toys that can’t easily be cleaned

-- Change your air filter in your furnace (I have never done this after an illness, but I’ve seen it suggested elsewhere.)
+- Change the air filter in your furnace (I have never done this after an illness, but I’ve seen it suggested elsewhere.)
+Be sure to check the size of your filters before you order online!

 How do you do a cleanse after there’s been sickness in your home?
 I will admit I am not as diligent as I could be, but these tips are what I use routinely after there’s been an illness.
 Sometimes they work and no one else gets sick, other times we all come down with whatever it was.
 (I’m sure sometimes we all had it before symptoms showed in any of us…)